Djgf516/Paint-for-Miniatures-Search-Engine/README.md

 # Paint for Miniatures Search Engine

-A useful tool to find paint colors and compare different brands, using data created by the community.
+A useful tool to find paint colors and compare different brands, using data collected by the community.

 Community Sources (the database for the project):